bioinfo-chru-strasbourg/howard/README.md

 docker-compose up -d
 ```

-A setup container (HOWARD-setup) automatically downloads required databases according to an HOWARD VCF example annotation using ANNOVAR and snpEff.
-Configuration of host data and databases folders (default ${HOME}/HOWARD), assembly and databases to download in `.env` file.
-See HOWARD, ANNOVAR and snpEff documentation for custom databases download.

-A Command Line Interface container (HOWARD-CLI) is started with host data and databases folders mounted.
+A Command Line Interface container (HOWARD-CLI) is started with host data and databases folders mounted (by default in ${HOME}/HOWARD folder)

 ## Quick HOWARD commands